SpaceX, Blue Origin to launch within minutes of each other Tuesday

-Instead of launching within minutes of each other as planned Tuesday, Jeff Bezos' Blue Origin and Elon Musk's SpaceX wound up scrubbing their missions for the day within the same hour.
+Instead of launching within minutes of each other as planned Tuesday, Jeff Bezos' Blue Origin and Elon Musk's SpaceX wound up scrubbing their missions within the same hour.

 The launch of a SpaceX Falcon 9 rocket, carrying a US Air Force GPS satellite, from Cape Canaveral in Florida was halted just minutes before blast-off when its on-board flight computer encountered an error.